shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/match-type.md

 The Match Type selected affects the Source fields and the Destination fields differently.
 The names of these fields will differ based on the Blueprint you've selected and the functionality of that Blueprint.

 - **Source** - If you're downloading files, this will be the vendor/tool.
-If you're uploading files, this will be Shipyard's local file system.
+If you're uploading files, this will be Platform's local file system.

 - **Destination** - If you're uploading files, this will be the vendor/tool.
-If you're downloading files, this will be Shipyard's local file system.
+If you're downloading files, this will be Platform's local file system.

 ## Exact Match